QuantEcon/lecture-python-advanced/source/rst/amss.rst

 To service the additional debt burden, it raises taxes in all future periods.

-The absence of state contingent debt leads to an important difference in the optimal tax policy.
+The absence of state-contingent debt leads to an important difference in the optimal tax policy.

-When the Ramsey planner has access to state contingent debt, the optimal tax policy is history independent
+When the Ramsey planner has access to state-contingent debt, the optimal tax policy is history independent

 * the tax rate is a function  of the current level of government spending only, given the Lagrange multiplier on the implementability constraint

-Without state contingent debt, the optimal tax rate is history dependent.
+Without state-contingent debt, the optimal tax rate is history dependent.

-* A war at time :math:`t=3` causes a permanent increase in the tax rate.
+* A war at time :math:`t=3` causes a permanent **increase** in the tax rate.

+* Peace at time :math:`t=3` causes a permanent **reduction** in the tax rate.

 Perpetual War Alert